 Use Natural Oil In Your Dreads

-Castor oil is the perfect solution for hair growth.
+Jamaican black castor oil is the perfect solution for hair growth.
 It has proteins, fatty acids, and antioxidants that protect your hair from breaking down while simultaneously encouraging healthy regrowth.

 Castor oil also contains ricinoleic acid, which reduces dandruff by loosening up flakes of dead skin cells on the scalp so they can be washed away with regular shampoo.

 Rosewater is also a suitable solution to add nutrients and moisture to your locs.
 It can help reduce dandruff, lift your mood and relieve headaches.
-Sometimes people with starter dreads install can have mild headaches as their hair locks.
+Sometimes people with starter dreads installed can have mild headaches as their hair locks.
 Therefore, rosewater is an overall mixture that supports both body and hair.

 Protect Your Dreadlocks While You Sleep